unixorn/git-extra-commands/README.md

 * [git-wayback-machine](https://github.com/MadRabbit/git-wayback-machine) - A simple script to quickly navigate a project's state through it's GIT history
 * [git_history_visualizer](https://github.com/kidpixo/git_history_visualizer) - python script to visualize the history of files in a git repository
 * [gitsh](https://github.com/thoughtbot/gitsh) - An interactive shell for git.
 From within gitsh you can issue any git command, even using your local aliases and configuration.
+* [hub](https://github.com/github/hub) - A command line tool that wraps git in order to extend it with extra features and commands that make working with GitHub easier.

 ## Credits